Instruct-ReID++: Towards Universal Purpose Instruction-Guided Person Re-identification: Abstract

 \section{Abstract}

-Human intelligence can retrieve any person according to both visual and language descriptions.
-However, the current computer vision community studies specific person re-identification (ReID) tasks in different scenarios separately, which limits the applications in the real world.
-This paper strives to resolve this problem by proposing a novel instruct-ReID task that requires the model to retrieve images according to the given image or language instructions.
-Instruct-ReID is the first exploration of a general ReID setting, where existing \textbf{6} ReID tasks can be viewed as special cases by assigning different instructions.
-To facilitate research in this new instruct-ReID task, we propose a large-scale OmniReID++ benchmark equipped with diverse data and comprehensive evaluation methods \emph{e.g.,} task-specific and task-free evaluation settings.
+Recently, person re-identification (ReID) has witnessed fast development due to its broad practical applications and proposed various settings, \emph{e.g.,} traditional ReID, clothes-changing ReID, and visible-infrared ReID.
+However, current studies primarily focus on single specific tasks, which limits model applicability in real-world scenarios.
+This paper aims to address this issue by introducing a novel instruct-ReID task that unifies \textbf{6} existing ReID tasks in one model and retrieves images based on provided visual or textual instructions.
+Instruct-ReID is the first exploration of a general ReID setting, where \textbf{6} existing ReID tasks can be viewed as special cases by assigning different instructions.
+To facilitate research in this new instruct-ReID task, we propose a large-scale OmniReID++ benchmark equipped with diverse data and comprehensive evaluation methods, \emph{e.g.,} task-specific and task-free evaluation settings.
 In the task-specific evaluation setting, gallery sets are categorized according to specific ReID tasks.
 We propose a novel baseline model, IRM, with an adaptive triplet loss to handle various retrieval tasks within a unified framework.
 For task-free evaluation setting, where target person images are retrieved from task-agnostic gallery sets, we further propose a new method called IRM++ with novel memory bank-assisted learning.
 Extensive evaluations of IRM and IRM++ on OmniReID++ benchmark demonstrate the superiority of our proposed methods, achieving state-of-the-art performance on 10 test sets.
 The datasets, the model, and the code will be available at https://github.com/hwz-zju/Instruct-ReID.